i0ji/p_semenova_next/README.md

 <b>v: 0.2.2a / d: 27.12.24<br></b>
 1. After trying to modify the Slide library multiple times, I decided to go with React-Slick as it covers all my/the designer's implementation requirements;<br>
 2. Implemented accordion react-accessible-accordion lib => testing;<br>
+3. Faced some difficultes trying to insert Yandex-Metrika script inside the < Head >, so i used react-yandex-metrika lib with separate ciomponent, wich implements Yandex script;
 <br>
 <hr>
 <h3> 3.</h3>